-We name a new major clade when it either reaches a frequency of 20% globally.
+We name a new major clade when it reaches a frequency of 20% globally at any time point.
 When calculating these frequencies, care has to be taken to achieve approximately even sampling of sequences in time and space since sequencing effort varies strongly between countries.
 A clade name consists of the year it emerged and the next available letter in the alphabet.
 A new clade should be at least 2 mutations away from its parent major clade.

 We name major clades by the year they are estimated to have emerged and a letter, e.g. 19A, 19B, 20A.
 The yearly reset of letters will ensure that we don’t progress too far into the alphabet, while the year-prefix provides immediate context on the origin of the clade that will become increasingly important going forward.
 These are meant as major genetic groupings and not intended to completely resolve genetic diversity.

 The hierarchical structure of clades is sometimes of interest.
 Here, the “derivation” of a major clade can be labeled with the familiar “.” notation as in 19A.20A.20C for the major clade 20C.

 Within these major clades, we monitor potential ‘emerging clades’, which we will label by their parent clade and the nucleotide mutation(s) that defines them (ex: 19A/28688C).
 It should be noted however, that these mutations are only meaningful in that they define the clade.
 Once a subclade reaches (soft) criteria on frequency, spread, and genetic distinctiveness, it will be renamed to a major clade (hypothetically 19A/28688C to 20D).

 |20A||N America/Europe/Asia: USA, Belgium, India||C14408T A23403G||41-46% Globally Apr-May|